imbforge/NGSpipe2go/README.md

 Copy the input FastQ files into the <project_dir>/rawdata folder.

-Using GNU Screen (for persistence) load the bpipe module customised for the Slurm job manager, e.g.
+Load the bpipe module customised for the Slurm job manager (we recommend to use GNU Screen for persistence), e.g.

     screen
     module load bpipe/0.9.9.8.slurm